Get a Life as the Family Photographer

-I think the best solution is to always keep your backup battery with your camera in its carrying case or neoprene envelope with zipper.
+I think the best solution is to always keep your backup battery with your camera in its carrying case or neoprene envelope.
 That way it’s always close to the camera when an untimely power drain threatens your perfect photographic moment.

 (You do have a protective case for your camera, don’t you….?)